-Chick-fil-A Breaks Sunday Rule & Delivers Food To A Boy With A Brain Tumor
+Chick-Fil-A Breaks Sunday Rule & Delivers Food To A Boy With A Brain Tumor

 Per their website, this is a practice Chick-fil-A still upholds to this day.
 Over the years, however, the establishment has made a few exceptions.
 The restaurant made an exception on Easter Sunday this year for a 10-year-old boy in Texas who was currently suffering from a brain tumor.

-Danny Agee of Temple, Texas was scheduled for brain surgery on the Monday following Easter Sunday.
+Danny Agee of Temple, Texas, was scheduled for brain surgery on the Monday following Easter Sunday.

 In a lengthy post shared on Facebook last weekend, his family revealed they were reminded that God is still watching over them.
 According to the post, young Danny became hungry after getting something to drink.